Lartsch/FediAct/README.md

 ![Redirect Indication](https://github.com/lartsch/FediFollow-Chrome/blob/main/img/screenshot2.PNG?raw=true)

 ## Todos / Planned features
-- Fix some rare cases where an instance runs on a subdomain but the handle uses the domain without subdomain (need to get the handle directly from the profile instead of URL)
 - Add support for post interactions
 - Add support for other implementations (Plemora, GNU Social, ...)
 - Publish to Chrome Webstore (IN PROGRESS)